Do you want to improve your small business email marketing strategy?

 2. Selecting Your Email Service Provider

-When you’ve determined a goal for your email marketing efforts, you’ll likely want ot choose an email service provider (ESP).
+When you’ve determined a goal for your email marketing efforts, you’ll likely want to choose an email service provider (ESP).

 The right ESP is what will make or break your email marketing success.